TurboGears/tg2docs/docs/turbogears/wikier/models.rst

 to store its data.
 By default TurboGears will automatically create tables for each model it is aware of.
 This is performed during the application setup phase.

-To setup your application you simply need to run the ``paster setup-app`` command where your application configuration file is available (usually the root of the project)::
+To setup your application you simply need to run the ``gearbox setup-app`` command where your application configuration file is available (usually the root of the project)::

-    (tg22env)$ paster setup-app development.ini
+    (tg22env)$ gearbox setup-app
     Running setup_app() from wikir.websetup
     Creating tables